Serial killer: Ethnicity and demographics in the United States

-A final notable non-American serial is Luis Garavito who was a serial killer in Columbia.
-Garavito would kill and torture boys using various disguises.
-He murdered around 140 boys ranging in ages from 8 to 16.
-He would dump his victims' bodies in mass graves.
+There is a myth that all serial killers are white males.
+However, according to the FBI, the racial composition of serial killers as a group reflects the racial composition of the overall U.S. population.
+White males are actually greatly under-represented among serial killers in proportion to their overall numbers in the United States.
+According to a 2016 study, since the year 2000, African Americans accounted for roughly 60% of all serial killers in the United States.

+Anthony Walsh has said that non-white serial killers are often ignored by the mainstream media.
+According to his analysis, Black males were over-represented among serial killers by a factor of 2, yet media coverage at that time overwhelmingly focused on white male serial killers.
+Walsh argues that the popular media ignores black serial killers because there is a fear of allegations of racism.
+This may enable black serial killers to operate more effectively, as their crimes do not get the same media attention as the crimes of non-black serial killers.

 Motives

 The motives of serial killers are generally placed into four categories: visionary, mission-oriented, hedonistic, and power or control; however, the motives of any given killer may display considerable overlap among these categories.

 Visionary

 Visionary serial killers suffer from psychotic breaks with reality, sometimes believing they are another person or are compelled to murder by entities such as the Devil or God.
 The two most common subgroups are "demon mandated" and "God mandated".

 Herbert Mullin believed the American casualties in the Vietnam War were preventing California from experiencing the Big One.
 As the war wound down, Mullin claimed his father instructed him via telepathy to raise the number of "human sacrifices to nature" to delay a catastrophic earthquake that would plunge California into the ocean.
 David Berkowitz ("Son of Sam") may also be an example of a visionary serial killer, having claimed a demon transmitted orders through his neighbor's dog and instructed him to commit murder.
 Berkowitz later described those claims as a hoax, as originally concluded by psychiatrist David Abrahamsen.